 The Lift-Gourse as told by: John Vincent Prater

 This is the seldom told story of the fabled Lift-Gourse and the Farmer.
 This story is one of moral and of consequence, a story of greed and ingratitude.
-A story told many times, for many generations across the lands.
+A story told many times, for many generations across the lands, but as mentioned above; this story is hardly ever told to this new generation of Young’ns.
 At the finish of the story; some may sit in wonder, others may ponder upon when they had first heard this tale and a few will simply smile and nod.

-Once upon a time; in a land not so far away, or a time not so long ago, there lived a Farmer and his Wife.
+And So We Begin; Once upon a time; in a land not so far away, or a time not so long ago, there lived a Farmer and his Wife.
 The two had no children, no pets, no TV (has it had not yet been invented) and no radio.
 What they did have was more than five thousand acres of land, five hundred head of cattle, fifty chickens, five goats, a mule and a horse.
 The Farmer and his Wife worked their massive Farm, from sunup to sundown, month after month, season after season, year after year.
 However, one day each month (the last Sunday), the Farmer would sit on his front porch and look out over his immense Farm.
 His wife always visited her Sister on this day.
-On this occasion, it was late autumn.
-The cattle were munching on fodder from the harvested corn field.
+On one particular occasion during late autumn, the cattle were munching on fodder from the harvested corn field.
 The mule and horse scrounged about for the last blades of grass before the frost would take them.
-But then he noticed the goats.
+But then he, the Farmer noticed the goats.
 The goats always had full bellies.
 Their coats were beginning to lengthen and become thick.
 They were prancing about the yard, no cares, nor worries; with a never ending abundance of energy.

 Then it struck him like a lightning bolt.
 What if?!
 What if he could cross a horse and goat?
 Even better would be a John-Mule/Horse and Goat!
 He would call it a Gourse.
 So he set about his work.
 Over the next several months, he tried many methods of cross breeding his animals until finally, his mare was pregnant.
 Of course he kept this secret to himself.
 The Farmers wife noticed a change in her husband, but just couldn’t make out what it was.
 Rather than fret over it, she ignored it and went on as usual.
 On the morning of the fourth Sunday, during the windy month of spring, the Farmer hurried his wife out the door for her monthly visit to her sister.
 He knew today was the day.